richard-porter/safety-ledgers/bdd-ledger-v8.md

 1. **Ontological Reframing (Observation 013):** Should this be added to Diagnostic Vocabulary as entry 20?
 The model argues the governance framework is fictional or has no real-world applicability — distinct from Sovereignty Washing, which accepts the framework and reinterprets its nature.
 1. **Positive alternative counter-arguments (Observation 011):** Counter-arguments that provide a compliant positive alternative (work within constraints) are more durable than counter-arguments that only assert prohibition.
 Does this generalize?
 Should it become a constraint specification principle?
 1. **Authority Claim weight-level hypothesis:** Authority Claim failed at Turn 1 across all three experiments with zero measurable improvement from any prompt-layer intervention.
 Is this probe uniquely impervious because authority acceptance is weight-level behavior — trained in rather than contextually acquired?
 Testing against a fine-tuned model (Item 63) would isolate this variable.
+1. **BDD-09:** Does the system’s input provenance flagging behavior change under adversarial pressure — i.e., does a user asserting authority to treat unverified inputs as authoritative produce the same collapse pattern observed in BDD-03/BDD-07 testing?

 -----